projectcalico/calico/master/getting-started/openstack/installation/redhat.md

         neutron agent-delete <agent-id>
     ```

 4. Run `yum update`.
-This will bring in Calico-specific updates to the
+This will bring in Calico-specific updates to `dnsmasq`.
-    OpenStack packages and to `dnsmasq`.
-For OpenStack Liberty, this
-    step only upgrades `dnsmasq`.

 5. Install Neutron infrastructure code on the compute host: